david8zhang/pirate-rpg/readme.md

 Roadmap:

 - Hills, mountains, etc.

+  - Colliding with a ladder toggles an "outer" collider and and "inner" collider

 - Armor (Head, Chest, Feet)
 - Refactor mobs to be dynamically instantiated
 - Refactor mob / layer collisions (too many colliders)